 - To appreciate the courage needed to achieve personal control and self determination

-- To acknowledge that life is a risk and with decision-making there are no rights or wrongs only different consequence.
+- To acknowledge that life is a risk and with decision-making there are no rights or wrongs only different consequences.

 - To respect each other and “do unto others as you would have done unto you” with compassion, responsibility and integrity.

-Below is a link to our 2019 Performance Report:
+Below is a link to our latest performance report: